willp240/antinullh/HOWTO.md

 This file is a guide on how to run the most commonly used apps in the antinu oxo likelihood analysis.

-The first thing you'll want to do is get the environment variables in `env.sh` pointing to your OXO install, this `antinullh` directory, and the top level where data will be written to.
-From now on, paths in this document are relative to `antinullh` (except for postfit outputted files).
+The first thing you'll want to do is get the environment variable in `env.sh` pointing to your OXO install.
+It's recommended you make a copy of this env.sh to avoid merge conflicts down the line.

 Most of the executables live within the `exec` directory.
 Within `./src`, there is code for interfacing with config files and some other useful classes.
-The config files themselves live in `./cfg`.
+Templates of the config files themselves live in `./cfg`.

 <h2>Config Loaders (src/config)</h2>